 I have a support worker - how can they help me in the library?

 We are aware your personal support arrangements may vary.
 If you are employing them through an outside agency they should have an ID card or a red visitor’s card with them to enter the library.
-If they do not have this, or you have other support arrangements, they will need to produce another piece of ID and sign in.
-To make things simpler if you have a regular support worker we recommend that they apply for and obtain an External Readers Reference card for the library.
+If they do not have this, or you have other support arrangements, they will need to provide photo ID in order to obtain a day pass.
+To make things simpler if you have a regular support worker we recommend that they apply for and become an External member of the library.
 This allows them independent access to the library without you being present.
 This means that they will be able to access the scanners and copier, and can return books on your behalf via the self-service terminals.
-They will not need your student/staff card and can obtain a receipt.

 If you wish them to borrow or collect on your behalf, they will need:-